abozanona/me.abozanona/source/_posts/tmasraf.md

 ![](/images/projects/tmasraf/tmasraf-user-stores.png)

-Customers can earn point from buying products from the subscriped stores by allowing the stores to scan their QR code from the merchant application.
+Customers can earn a point from buying products from the subscribed stores by allowing the stores to scan their QR code from the merchant application.
 I implemented a secure method to transfer points between customers and merchants using QR code scanning.

 ![](/images/projects/tmasraf/tmasraf-user-points.png)